rladies/rladiesguide/content/coordination/meetup/index.en.md

 Ideally, this will become a team of at least 2 people, to split the workload and guarantee requests are addressed any time of the year.

+## Why do we use Meetup?

+Meetup might not be well-known to you or your region, but it has been a very important platform for many to establish a community.
+Members can "join" your chapter's page and then subscribe to all your events.
+This makes it easier for people to never miss an event announcement.

+While you may prefer using other platforms that reach more people in your area, we will still require you to register your events on Meetup.
+Meetup provides the most straight forward way for the Global team to obtain information about chapter activity and members.
+Despite these numbers likely not 100% reflecting chapter memberships, at minimum we can have a singular platform where events are registered.
+The regitering of events on Meetup, makes it possible for the Global Team to create chapter activity reports to our funders, which increases the likelihood that funders will continue providing funds for R-Ladies.
+These funds we use to establish global infrastructure, like the Zoom account, E-Mails, Website, Calendly for bookings etc.

 ## What to do